OpenAI’s bot can now defeat skilled Dota 2 teams

 The previous generation of OpenAI’s system was constrained to 1-vs.-1 matches, which are less complex.

-“Dota is this really [complicated] task where you have to deal with these long time horizons in a very continuous state,” OpenAI co-founder and CTO Greg Brockman, told VentureBeat in a phone interview.
+“Dota is this really [complicated] task where you have to deal with these long time horizons in a very continuous state,” OpenAI cofounder and CTO Greg Brockman, told VentureBeat in a phone interview.
 “Rather than a couple hundred moves in a board game, you’re talking 80,000 individual frames.
 Whenever you take an action, many of the actions are sort of incremental.
 You have to somehow figure out how to plan over this long time horizon even though your controls are at a very low level.”

-OpenAI’s machine learning algorithms went up against a total of five groups: an OpenAI employee team, a team of audience members who watched the OpenAI employee match, a Valve employee team, an amateur team, and a semi-pro team.
-It handily beat the first three teams in several rounds, and won two of the first three games against the fourth and fifth teams.
+OpenAI’s machine learning algorithms went up against a five groups: an OpenAI employee team, a team of audience members who watched the OpenAI employee match, a Valve employee team, an amateur team, and a semi-pro team.
+It handily beat the first three teams in several rounds, and it won two of the first three games against the fourth and fifth squads.

 Admittedly, OpenAI Five had a leg up in a few areas.
 It could respond to changes in each players’ health, positions, and item inventory instantly.
 On average, its neural networks performed around 150-170 actions per minute (up to a theoretical maximum of 450) with a superhuman reaction time of 80 milliseconds.
 And it played with restrictions on a number of special abilities, items, and characters.